 Next>>button at the foot of the screen to load the data into OpenRefine.

 4. OpenRefine gives you a preview – a chance to show you it understood the file.
-If, for example, your file was really tab-delimited, the preview might look strange, you would choose the correct separator in the box shown and click
+If, for example, your file was really comma-delimited (as opposed to tab-separated vales (tsv), the preview might look strange.
+You would choose the correct separator in the box shown and click

 Update Preview(bottom left).
 If this is the wrong file, click